dma-dk/MRN-IETF/draft-mrn.md

 .# Abstract

-This document describes a Uniform Resource Name (URN) namespace intended for persistently and uniquely naming maritime resources. published by the International Association of Lighthouse Authorities (IALA AISM).
+   This document describes a Uniform Resource Name (URN) namespace for persistently and uniquely naming maritime resources published by the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA AISM).

 {mainmatter}